nwstephens/torch-workshop/README.md

 # torch-workshop

+*This workshop is part of the Rocky Mountain Advanced Computing Consortium’s (RMACC) High Performance Computing Symposium (5/18/2023).*

 This workshop presents a conceptual overview of the [R interface for PyTorch](https://torch.mlverse.org/).
 Emphasis will be on basic structures and applications for deep learning.
 With torch there is no need to install or use Python.
 Torch and its associated packages – torchaudio, torchvision, luz – will run on CPU or GPU.
 This workshop will demonstrate torch for R using an NVIDIA GPU environment, which significantly accelerates computations.
-This workshop is part of the Rocky Mountain Advanced Computing Consortium’s (RMACC) High Performance Computing Symposium (5/18/2023).

 ## Materials